 Short message search index enables you to perform more complex searches on RSMF documents processed in Relativity.
 It provides enhanced accuracy by storing and searching on the message-level and event-level metadata by using Elasticsearch.
-For more information on searching short message metadata after building a search index, see Short message search.
+For more information on searching short message metadata after building a search index, see Short message search (Advanced Access).

 To start searching on short message metadata, you must first install the Search AI app to your workspace.